MacBook (2006–2012): User serviceability

 The polycarbonate Intel MacBook is easier for users to fix or upgrade than its predecessor.
-Where the iBook required substantial disassembly to access internal components such as the hard drive, users only need to remove the battery and the RAM door to access or replace the internal hard disk drive.
-Apple provides do-it-yourself manuals for these tasks.
+Where the iBook required substantial disassembly to access internal components such as the internal hard drive, the Macbook requires that users only remove the battery and the RAM door to access or replace the hard drive.
+Apple has provided do-it-yourself manuals for these tasks on the Apple website.

 Quality problems

-In February 2007, the MacBook was recalled because the graphics card and hard drive caused the computer to overheat, forcing the unit to shut down.
+In February 2007, the MacBook was recalled because the graphics card and hard drive caused the computer to overheat, which would force the unit to shut down.

 Some early polycarbonate MacBook models suffered from random shutdowns; Apple released a firmware update to resolve them.

-There were also cases reported of discolored or chipping palmrests.
+There were cases reported of discolored or chipping palmrests.
 In such cases, Apple asked affected owners to contact AppleCare.

-There were problems with batteries on some models from 2007 not being read by the MacBook.
+There were problems with batteries on some 2007 models not being read by the MacBook.
 This is caused by a logic board fault and not a fault with the battery.

 In February 2010, Apple announced a recall for MacBooks bought between 2006 and 2007 for hard drive issues.
 This is caused by heat and other problems.

 Technical specifications

-Apple used the A1181 code, printed on the case, for this family of models, though 17 variations may be counted if color is included.
+Apple used the A1181 code, printed on the case, for the 1st generation polycarbonate family of models, though 17 variations may be counted if color is included.